nmolkeri/python/alarm/README.md

 #Alarm

-This program takes input of a time that needs teh alarm to be set.
+This program takes input of a time that needs the alarm to be set.
 At the time the alarm goes off a random preselected video is played in the webbrowser.

-Inout format for time
+Input format for time
 >00:00